 Some of the reasons Nagatoro Autocamp is suited for (a first) family camping visit(s), especially with babies, toddlers and young children:

-- Baby and nursing room
+- It has a baby and nursing room

-- Playground for small children
+- A nice playground for small children

 - Plenty of clean toilets including barrier free

 - Fuji Mart and Seven Eleven Convenience stores only a 5 minute drive away (mapped on a Google My Map Below)

 - Also Minano hospital only a 10 minute drive away (mapped on a Google My Map Below)